geotools/geotools/docs/user/tutorial/geometry/geometrycrs.rst

 4. Here is how we have configured JMapFrame

-   * We have enabled a status line; this contains a button allowing the map coordinate reference system to be chagned.
+   * We have enabled a status line; this contains a button allowing the map coordinate reference system to be changed.

    * We have enabled the toolbar and added two actions to it (which we will be defining in the next section).